-Yeah, you've got to factor that in, you've got to know what what your profit margin is.
-But also your demographic and your particular skills.
-If you've got additional skills in, in pregnancy and babies, for instance, that you've spent a fortune on doing extra courses for, or you're an expert in, in sports injuries, etc. You've worked with athletes, or you've got a specialism in with musicians or dancers, then why shouldn't you charge more than the guy who likes to, you know, just a general variety of ordinary stuff?
-You know, I think if you specialise, you should, should charge more or the other.
+Yeah, you've got to factor that in, you've got to know what your profit margin is.
+But also, your demographic and your particular skills.
+If you've got additional skills in pregnancy and babies, for instance, that you've spent a fortune on doing extra courses for, or you're an expert in sports injuries, etc. You've worked with athletes, or you've got a specialist in with musicians or dancers, then why shouldn't you charge more than the guy who does just a general variety of ordinary stuff?
+You know, I think if you specialise, you should charge more.

 The other side of that, of course, is that whether or not you specialise, you are taking on a significant responsibility because, you know, we have a medical responsibility for our diagnosis and our safe and appropriate treatment.
-And the more skills you've got, the more I would say onerous, but the greater that responsibility comes, especially if you're dealing with very vulnerable people like the elderly, or of course pregnant women who, you know whether or not we're actually likely to cause a problem, we could easily be associated one if we're not careful.
+And the more skills you've got, the more I wouldn't say onerous, but the greater that responsibility comes, especially if you're dealing with very vulnerable people like the elderly, or of course pregnant women who, you know whether or not we're actually likely to cause a problem, we could easily be associated one if we're not careful.
 It's interesting.
-John says that the Institute of osteopathy published a piece that included prices around the country recently, I'll see if I can take that out.
-Because I can then we can, we can share that I hope with people, or at least point them in a direction or if they're not members of the IO already.
-And bend says it's a tricky thing pitching prices, some patients assume that time equals cost.
+John says that the Institute of Osteopathy published a piece that included prices around the country recently, I'll see if I can dig that out.
+Because I can then we can share that I hope with people, or at least point them in a direction or if they're not members of the IO already.
+And Ben says, it's a tricky thing pitching prices, some patients assume that time equals cost.
 Others understand that there is the argument that they're paying for our expertise, not how long it takes to help them.
-And I really think that that that last thing is what we have to explain to patients, they need to understand that.
-Yeah, I mean, if you go and see a spinal consultant, an orthopaedic consultant or something, he doesn't say, Well, I only took five minutes.
-You don't have to pay the full fee.
-They charge you the full fee.
-Regardless.
+And I really think that last thing is what we have to explain to patients, they need to understand that.
+I mean, if you go and see a spinal consultant, an orthopaedic consultant or something, he doesn't say, well, I only took five minutes, you don't have to pay the full fee.
+They charge you the full fee regardless.

-It's your it's your it's your knowledge and experience.
-It's so valuable, because your diagnostic skills is so important.
-I think.
-That's what that's what separates you out from a lot of other therapies.
+It's your knowledge and experience that's so valuable, because your diagnostic skill that's so important, I think.
+That's what separates you out from a lot of other therapies.

-Yeah, and muscular skeletal diagnostic skills are so much greater than almost any GP unless they themselves are specialised in MSK and patients need to understand that they are getting a better service.
-And we I think we need to be confident in it.
-And it's, you know, we've all everybody seems to suffer from impostor syndrome.
-We like our own, lack confidence in our own abilities, don't we?
+Yeah, and our musculo skeletal diagnostic skills are so much greater than almost any GP unless they themselves are specialised in MSK and patients need to understand that they are getting a better service.
+And I think we need to be confident in it.
+And it's, you know, everybody seems to suffer from impostor syndrome.
+We lack confidence in our own abilities, don't we?

 Yeah, yeah.
-And that's what, you know.
 That's my big admission.
-I know, there's so many people in pain I've seen throughout my life, particularly with being in so many hospitals with my youngest, so many people in pain, they don't know that you're there, and that you can help them and you can give them a diagnosis and help them to find support groups or force specialists, or it will just simply help them back to health to live, you know, better, more pain, free life with whatever condition they've got going on.
-So
+I know, there's so many people in pain that I've seen throughout my life, particularly with being in so many hospitals with my youngest, so many people in pain, they don't know that you're there, and that you can help them and you can give them a diagnosis and help them to find support groups or specialists, or it will just simply help them back to health to live a better, more pain free life with whatever condition they've got going on.